Top blog articles

 At KUKUN, we know home renovation can be intimidating.
-Our team of experts are here to answer your questions, and help you transform a house into your ideal home, from purchasing and renovating to finding art for your walls.
+Our team of experts is here to answer your questions and help you transform a house into your ideal home, from purchasing and renovating to finding art for your walls.

 I am in need of advice on how we can change the sleeping area of the topmost floor of a small, terraced house.

 We need to make the entrance to the terrace more direct and easy, while also creating a small toilet on the same floor, as the main bathroom is downstairs.
 It would be best if the toilet could be made accessible exclusively for the main bedroom, while also incorporating a walk-in closet or large wardrobe within the bedroom.

 We would like to use the remaining space as a small studio or a possible guest bedroom, and we do not have any particular preferences on which room should be converted into the master bedroom.
 I am attaching a JPEG image of the current floor plan and will be grateful for any advice that you can provide us for our home improvement project.